 Proposed Method: Section 6 describes an empirical method for determining the degree of contrast between two words by using the contrast hypothesis, the degree of contrast hypothesis, the structure of a thesaurus, and seed opposite pairs.
 The use of affixes to generate seed opposite pairs is also described.
-(This method was first proposed in Mohammad et al. (2008).)
+(This method was first proposed in Mohammad, Dorr, and Hirst [2008].)

-4. On the evaluation of automatic methods of contrast:
+(4) On the evaluation of automatic methods of contrast:

 Research questions: How accurate are automatic methods at identifying whether one word pair has a higher degree of contrast than another?
 What is the accuracy of this method in detecting opposites (a notable subset of the contrasting pairs)?
 How does this accuracy vary for different kinds of opposites?
 How easy is it for automatic methods to distinguish between opposites and synonyms?
-How does the proposed method perform when compared to other automatic methods?
+How does the proposed method perform when compared with other automatic methods?

-Experiments: We conduct three experiments (described in Sections 7.1, 7.2, and 7.3) involving three different datasets and two tasks to answer these questions.
+Experiments: We conduct three experiments (described in Sections 7.1, 7.2, and 7.3) involving three different data sets and two tasks to answer these questions.
 We compare performance of our method with methods proposed by Lin et al. (2003) and Turney (2008).
-We automatically generate a new set of 1296 "most contrasting word" questions to evaluate performance of our method on five different kinds of opposites and across four parts of speech.
-(The evaluation described in Section 7.1 was first described in Mohammad et al. (2008).)
+We automatically generate a new set of 1,296 "most contrasting word" questions to evaluate performance of our method on five different kinds of opposites and across four parts of speech.
+(The evaluation described in Section 7.1 was first described in Mohammad, Dorr, and Hirst [2008].)

-Note that though linguists have classified opposites into different kinds, we know of no work doing so for contrasts more generally.
+2 Note that though linguists have classified opposites into different kinds, we know of no work doing so for contrasts more generally.
 Thus this particular analysis must be restricted to opposites alone.